Huaiyu Dai

 Title: Aligning Model with Human Preference: A Ranking based Zeroth-order Optimization Method

-Abstract: In this study, we delve into an emerging optimization challenge involving a black-box objective function that can only be gauged via a ranking oracle—a situation frequently encountered in real-world scenarios, especially when the function is evaluated by human judges.
+In this study, we delve into an emerging optimization challenge involving a black-box objective function that can only be gauged via a ranking oracle—a situation frequently encountered in real-world scenarios, especially when the function is evaluated by human judges.
 A prominent instance of such a situation is Reinforcement Learning with Human Feedback (RLHF), an approach recently employed to enhance the performance of Large Language Models (LLMs) using human.
 We introduce ZO-RankSGD, an innovative zeroth-order optimization algorithm designed to tackle this optimization problem, accompanied by theoretical assurances.
 Our algorithm utilizes a novel rank-based random estimator to determine the descent direction and guarantees convergence to a stationary point.
 Last but not least, we demonstrate the effectiveness of ZO-RankSGD in a novel application: improving the quality of images generated by a diffusion generative model with human ranking feedback.
 Throughout experiments, we found that ZO-RankSGD can significantly enhance the detail of generated images with only a few rounds of human feedback.
 Overall, our work advances the field of zeroth-order optimization by addressing the problem of optimizing functions with only ranking feedback, and offers a new and effective approach for aligning Artificial Intelligence (AI) with human intentions.

-Bio: Tsung-Hui Chang is a Full Professor and Associate Dean (Education) at the School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen, China, and Shenzhen Research Institute of Big Data.
+Tsung-Hui Chang is a Full Professor and Associate Dean (Education) at the School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen, China, and Shenzhen Research Institute of Big Data.
 His research interests lie in optimization problems in data communications and machine learning.
 He is an Elected Member of IEEE SPS SPCOM TC and the Founding Chair of IEEE SPS ISAC TWG.
 He received the IEEE ComSoc Asian-Pacific Outstanding Young Researcher Award in 2015, and the IEEE SPS Best Paper Award twice in 2018 and 2021.
 He is currently a Senior Area Editor of IEEE TSP and an Associate Editor of IEEE OJSP.
 He is a Fellow of IEEE.

 Title: On Partly Smoothness, Activity Identification and Faster Algorithms of L1 over L2 Minimization

-Abstract: The L1/L2 norm ratio arose as a sparseness measure and attracted a considerable amount of attention due to three merits: (i) sharper approximations of L0 compared to the L1; (ii) parameter-free and scale-invariant; (iii) more attractive than L1 under highly-coherent matrices.
+The L1/L2 norm ratio arose as a sparseness measure and attracted a considerable amount of attention due to three merits: (i) sharper approximations of L0 compared to the L1; (ii) parameter-free and scale-invariant; (iii) more attractive than L1 under highly-coherent matrices.
 In this paper, we first establish the partly smooth property of L1 over L2 minimization relative to an active manifold M and also demonstrate its prox-regularity property.
 Second, we reveal that ADMMp (or ADMMp+) can identify the active manifold within a finite iterations.
 This discovery contributes to a deeper understanding of the optimization landscape associated with L1 over L2 minimization.
 Third, we propose a novel heuristic algorithm framework that combines ADMMp (or ADMMp+) with a globalized semismooth Newton method tailored for the active manifold M. This hybrid approach leverages the strengths of both methods to enhance convergence.
 Finally, through extensive numerical simulations, we showcase the superiority of our heuristic algorithm over existing state-of-the-art methods for sparse recovery.

-Bio: Tao Min's primary research focuses on the theory and application of optimization algorithms and optimization problems in machine learning.
+Tao Min's primary research focuses on the theory and application of optimization algorithms and optimization problems in machine learning.
 Her representative work has been published in flagship journals such as SIAM Journal on Optimization, SIAM Journal on Scientific Computing, SIAM Journal on Imaging Sciences, Mathematics of Computation, Journal of Scientific Computing, and the top computer science conference NIPS.
 In 2011, she received the Outstanding Young Paper Award from the Chinese Society for Computational Mathematics and was honored as an Outstanding Ph.D.
 Student in Jiangsu Province.
 In 2017, she won the Best Paper Award at the International Congress of Chinese Mathematicians.
 She has several highly cited articles, with one being listed as a hot paper in the field of Chinese science.
 She has led projects funded by the National Natural Science Foundation of China, including both Youth and General Programs, and a general project from Jiangsu Province.
 She has also participated in a national key research and development program.
 In 2018, she was selected as an Outstanding Backbone Teacher in the “Qinglan Project” for universities in Jiangsu Province.
 In 2022, she was named a Young and Middle-aged Academic Leader in the “Qinglan Project” for Jiangsu universities.
 She serves as a director of the Mathematical Programming Branch of the Operations Research Society of China, an invited reviewer for the American Mathematical Society, and a reviewer for top journals in optimization such as SIAM Journal on Scientific Computing and SIAM Journal on Optimization.
 Tao Min has conducted academic exchanges and research at the Chinese University of Hong Kong during September 2012-September 2013 with Prof. Raymond Chan, the University of Southern California during March 2016-May 2017 with Prof. JongShi Pang, and the University of Vienna during December 2022-December 2023 with Prof. Radu Ioan Bot.

 Title: DRM Revisited: A Complete Error Analysis

-Abstract: In this talk, we provide an answer to the question in deep Ritz Method (DRM) analysis under over-parameterization : Given a desired precision, how can we determine the number of training samples, the parameters of neural networks, the step size of gradient descent, and the number of iterations such that the output deep networks of the gradient.
+In this talk, we provide an answer to the question in deep Ritz Method (DRM) analysis under over-parameterization : Given a desired precision, how can we determine the number of training samples, the parameters of neural networks, the step size of gradient descent, and the number of iterations such that the output deep networks of the gradient.

-Bio: Yuliang Jiao is a professor at the School of Mathematics and Statistics, Wuhan University.
+Yuliang Jiao is a professor at the School of Mathematics and Statistics, Wuhan University.
 His main research interests are in machine learning and scientific computing.
 His work has been published in journals and conferences such as SIAM J. Math.
 Anal., SIAM J. Control Optim., SIAM J. Numer.
 Anal., SIAM J. Sci.
 Comput., SIAM J. Math.
 Data.
 Sci., Appl.
 Comput.
 Harmon.
 Anal., J. Mach.
 Learn.
 Res., IEEE Trans.
 Inf.
 Theory, Ann.
 Stat., J. Amer.
 Statist.
 Assoc., Statist.
 Sci., Inverse Probl., IEEE Trans.
 Signal Process., ICML, and NeurIPS.

 Title: Large-scale 3D Neuron Reconstruction and Morphology Analysis from Electron Microscopy Images

-Abstract: With the advent of advanced serial section electron microscopy (EM) imaging techniques, several EM data of mm3-scale volumes have been published for the connectomics community, with the data sizes ranging from terabytes to petabytes.
+With the advent of advanced serial section electron microscopy (EM) imaging techniques, several EM data of mm3-scale volumes have been published for the connectomics community, with the data sizes ranging from terabytes to petabytes.
 The current neuron reconstruction pipeline for EM data usually includes automatic image segmentation followed by extensive human expert proofreading.
 Our work aims to reduce human workload by predicting connectivity between over-segmented neuron pieces, taking both microscopy image and 3D morphology features into account, similar to human proofreading workflow.
 In this talk, I will introduce our recently proposed deep learning approaches for morphological analysis for neuron classification and retrieval, connectivity prediction of neuron segments, and long-range neuron 3D tracing.

-Bio: Xuejin Chen is a professor with the National Engineering Laboratory for Brain-inspired Intelligence Technology and Application, University of Science and Technology of China.
+Xuejin Chen is a professor with the National Engineering Laboratory for Brain-inspired Intelligence Technology and Application, University of Science and Technology of China.
 She received her B.S. degree and Ph.D. degree in electronic circuits and systems from University of Science and Technology of China, in 2003 and 2008 respectively.
 From 2008 to 2010, she conducted research as a postdoctoral scholar in the Department of Computer Science at Yale University.
 She was a visiting scholar at Microsoft Research Asia and Stanford University in 2015 and 2017 respectively.
 Her research interests include 3D modeling, geometrical analysis, and biological image analysis.
 She has authored or co-authored over 80 articles in top journals and conferences (including ACM TOG, IEEE TMM, ACM SIGGRAPH, Multimedia, ICCV, NeurIPS).
 She was one recipient of the Honorable Mention Awards of CVM Journal in 2019, Best papers of ICME Workshop 2024, GDC 2022, and the first prize of XPRESS challenge in ISBI 2023.

 Ya-Feng Liu